Beyoncé Rocks A Bikini On Vacation With Jay-Z And Blue Ivy Amid Pregnancy Rumors

 The captured moment published in E!
 Online, which notes that it is eerily similar to the announcement her first pregnancy at the 2011 VMAs when she ended her “Love on Top” performance with a mic drop and baby bump rub.

 Beyoncé gave birth to her first child, Blue Ivy Carter in New York.
-The now 6-year-old Blue has two siblings Rumi and Sir Carter who were born on June 13, 2017, in California and if the rumors are true another Carter is on the way.
+The now 6-year-old Blue has two siblings Rumi and Sir Carter who were born on June 13, 2017, in California and if the rumors are true, another Carter is on the way.

 Woweee baby number four?
 What do we think?
 Beyoncé and Jay-Z take a break amid growing pregnancy speculationhttps://t.co/z4pGhKtljB #queenbey #jayz